Discovering Trondheim: 14 top things to do

 Tourists flock here to see the amusingly-named village for themselves.
 Those heading to the train station can even see the sign on the old freight building which ironically reads, ‘Hell Gods-Expedition’, with Gods-Expedition being the old Norwegian for cargo handling.

 Hell is close to Trondheim Airport.
 So close in fact, that when checking in on Facebook, you’re offered the opportunity to select ‘Hell International Airport’.

 Trondheim’s ‘old city,’ Bakklandet, is the most picturesque part of the city, with its cobbled streets and cluster of colourful wooden buildings, many of them housing cosy cafés, cool restaurants and designer stores.

 Fancy a spot of shopping?
-Be sure to stop in at fashion boutique, Seams, and the design collective, Sukker, who create their own unique textiles and jewellery.
+Be sure to stop in at Gaven and pick up some cool handmade souvenirs, or head to the design collective, Sukker, who create their own unique textiles and jewellery.